hdclark/DICOMautomaton/README.md

 While efforts have been made to verify integrity and validity of the code, no independent audit or review has been performed.
-The breadth of functionality would make it difficult to test all operations combinations.
+The breadth of functionality would make it difficult to test all combinations of operations.
 We therefore rely on static analysis, code quality metrics, and a limited amount of integration testing for specific workflows.

 ## License and Copying